jentery/506v2/portfolio.md

 Pick a podcast (such as SpokenWeb, Sounding Out!, or Phantom Power) to follow for the next ten weeks and also practice recording stuff with Kaltura, Audacity, or whatever software works for you.

-This week, we'll also read a collection of brief introductions to listening from a sound studies angle.
+This week, we'll read a collection of brief introductions to listening from a sound studies angle.
 Authors include Tara Rodgers, Jonathan Sterne, Dylan Robinson, Michel Chion, Pauline Oliveros, Michele Hilmes, Tom Rice, and Mara Mills.

 ## Step 3 (Sept.
 29th): Record Your First Take